m12obo/docker-compose-easy-setup/README.md

 # docker-compose-easy-setup

-My docker-compose.yml file to easly setup a development environment.
+My docker-compose.yml file to easily setup a development environment.

 this will create a docker container running the following